 The power supply cord is unplugged.
 Firmly plug the cord into a live outlet with proper voltage.
 Light bulb is loose in the socket.
 Turn the refrigerator control to the OFF position and unplug the refrigerator.
 Gently remove the bulb and reinsert.
 Then plug in refrigerator and reset the refrigerator control.
 Light bulb has burned out.
-Replace with an appliance bulb of the same wattage, size and shape available at your local hardware store.
-(See the Changing the Light Bulb(s) Section) Turn the temperature control to the OFF position and unplug the refrigerator prior to replacement.
+Unplug the refrigerator prior to the replacement.
+Replace the old bulb with a new 60 watts appliance bulb with same size and shape on your local hardware store.
+(See Changing the Light Bulb (s) section).